menvuthy/Vuthy/_graph/2020-09-02-reported-estimated-rice-area.md

     title: "Figure 2: Comparison of reported and estimated rice crop area."
 ---

-Here I will show how to plot Three Stacked Line Graph to show the comparion of reported and estiamted rice crop area with the code written in Python Jupiter Notebook.
+Here I will show how to plot three stacked line graph to show the comparion of reported and estimated rice crop area with the code written in Python Jupiter Notebook.

 ## 1. Data Table